main-gi/ceopiecemaker.github.io/README.md

 Will not link the old PieceMakers as most of them are dead or deleted.

-Co-developed by Aplet123 and ACB.
+Co-developed by Aplet123 and ACB and not tony2.

+---

+Very small edits by main_gi after the fact xd

 ---
 Otherwise known as **PiecemakerV2V2CloneCloneClone** or **Piece Maker Clone: Ultra Pretend Limited Edition Clone But Not Ultra Pretend And Not Limited Edition Because ACB And Aplet123 Got Their Hands On It So Now It's Just Scalable Vector Graphics (PMC:UPLECBNUPANLEBACBAA1GTHOISNIJSVG)**